Cemeteries in Racine

 Indian Mounds

-If we begin at the beginning, mention must first be made of the Indian mounds, the presence of which within its limits furnished the name for our oldest, largest and most beautiful cememtery.
+If we begin at the beginning, mention must first be made of the Indian mounds, the presence of which within its limits furnished the name for our oldest, largest and most beautiful cemetery.
 These mounds are pre-historic burial grounds, and any authentic information concerning them is of such great interest to Racine people, that we think it worth while to quote a paragraph or two from an article on these very mounds by William Barry, in volume 3, page 188, Wisconsin historical collections, printed in 1857.

 Mr. Barry says: “At Racine there are a number of very interesting remains, chiefly on the high grounds near Root river, from one to two miles from the lake.
 Here are numerous circular burial mounds, though, of small size and elevation, embraced in one circular enclosure, with several tapering ridges.
 The mounds are without systematic arrangement, from five to 50 feet in diameter, and from one to seven feet in height.
 Dr. Hoy of Racine — (P. R. Hoy — E. W. L.) — opened one in which were found the skeletons of seven persons, in a sitting posture, facing the east, but unaccompanied with ornaments.
 In another, he discovered two vases of pottery, one made of cream-colored white sand, like pale brick, of the capacity of five quarts; the other which was of a red brick color, was smaller.
 Both are thought to resemble those in culinary use among the Burmese.